kuzudb/kuzudb.github.io/docs/development/testing-framework.md

 --
 ```

-Another optional parameter are `-BUFFER_POOL_SIZE` and `-SKIP`.
-When including
+Other optional parameters include `-BUFFER_POOL_SIZE` and `-SKIP`.
+By including
-`-SKIP` in the header, the whole suite will be disabled but it will still
+`-SKIP` in the header, the entire suite will be deactivated, but the tests
-appear as disabled tests when running from ctest.
+will still be displayed as disabled when running through `ctest`.

 ## Test case

-The following example illustrate a basic structure on how to create a test case:
+The following example illustrates a basic structure of how to create a test case:

 ```
 -GROUP Test